AbrarAli-SE/Automated-System-Health-Monitor/README.md

 - **Instant Notification:** Upon the breach of any predefined critical threshold, the system triggers an immediate warning.
 - **Messaging Integration:** Utilizes standard messaging protocols (e.g., email) to send urgent alerts containing specific diagnostic details about the broken limit.

-## 🤝 Collaboration and Development

-This project is currently in the development phase.
-Contributions and feedback are welcome as we stabilize the core platform and expand cross-environment compatibility.

-**Collaboration Link:**
-[Insert Project Repository or Team Collaboration Link Here]